alexfeigin/terminal-talk/profile.d/README.md

 there are other options, a good one that has mac support and cli support is `bitwarden`. as of the writing of this, it's still free for personal use.
 `pass` is a GPL tool so it's open source and free for personal use.

+## idea.sh

+provides an `idea` function that is a workaround for some bugs with using the original `idea` executable from the command line.

 ## git aliases